 replacing 'mydomain.co.uk' with your domain.

-Check for any paid links (I.E. link buying of text links from known link suppliers or text link brokers).
-There is significant evidence that link buying can hurt rankings and Matt Cutts (head of Google's spam team) mentions this on his SEO blog.
-Matt states that Google will also devalue links from companies selling text links, such that they offer zero value to the recipient in terms for improving website ranking or Page Rank.
+Check for any paid links in your inbound link profile (I.E. text links from known link suppliers or text link brokers).
+Link buying is against Google webmaster guidelines and can trigger a penalty if done excessively.
+Google also targets sites which sell text links.
 In the past they have applied a Page Rank penalty to known link sellers and many low quality directories who "sell Page Rank".

-Excessive reciprocal linking may trigger a Google penalty or cause a SERP filter to be applied when the same or very similar link anchor text is used and large numbers of reciprocal links are added in a relatively short time, leading to a high link accrual rate.
-We recommend that reciprocal linking be restricted to companies you have some business relationship with, rather than being done solely for SEO benefit.
+We recommend that reciprocal linking be restricted to companies you have some business relationship with, rather than for SEO benefit.
 Optimised anchor text should be avoided.
-For example two companies who work together may need to link to one another legitimately.
+For example two companies who work together may legitimately need to link to one another.

 Some leading online web directories offer paid links on multiple directory pages.
-These can be keyword optimised anchor text and search engine accessible (I.E. they have no "nofollow" tag).
+These can be keyword optimised anchor text and search engine accessible (I.E. with no "nofollow" tag).

 It's a well known fact that Google dislikes affiliate sites with thin content and the same applies to "made to Adsense" sites.
-Always make sure affiliate sites have quality original content if you don't want to get them filtered out of the search results when someone completes a Google spam report.
+Always make sure affiliate sites have quality original content if you don't want to get them filtered out of the search results.

 Google recently prepared a Google reconsideration video tutorial on how to create a good reconsideration request, including tips on what they look for when assessing the re-inclusion of any website.
 The video tutorial is presented by actual members of their reconsideration team and is very helpful to any webmaster looking to successfully prepare a reconsideration request.